kdm9/dna-proto-workflow/README.md

 ### Push changes to GitHub

-Push the changes in your local copy (on your machine) to your remote repository on Github with `git push`:
+Push the changes in your local copy (on your machine) to your remote repository on GitHub with `git push`:
 ```
 git push origin your-branch-name
 ```